 Academically, educationally, and clinically, the division represents one of the core components of SIU’s academic programs.
 In trauma and critical care, the division staffs a Level I trauma program and oversees the care of critically ill surgical patients who have suffered traumatic and other forms of severe injury or operative stress.
 In oncologic surgery, division staff provide specialized care for malignant diseases of the breast, stomach and foregut, pancreas, liver, biliary tree, skin and soft tissues, colon, and rectum.
 The division includes surgeons with advanced fellowship training in minimally invasive surgery and endoscopy, including bariatric and metabolic surgery, as well as therapeutic endoscopy of the foregut, colon, and biliary tract.
-Division members have pioneered new programs in the minimally invasive surgical care of morbid obesity in our region, fueled by expert fellowship training at some of our country’s finest specialty training programs.
 Faculty from the division lead interdisciplinary teams coordinating the management of lower gastrointestinal malignancies, and are playing key roles with teams overseeing the management of breast cancer, as well as neoplasia of the foregut and hepatobiliary systems.
 Transplant surgeons in the division provide kidney and pancreas transplantation for the region, are now offering minimally invasive donor nephrectomy in support of the renal transplant program, and also provide advanced level skills for the treatment of complex benign and malignant diseases of the pancreas and hepatobiliary system.
 Collectively, the division offers perhaps the broadest and most highly trained and specialized group of surgical providers in the region.

 Based on their academic and educational contributions, members of the division have also been elected to some of the most prestigious surgical societies, and have served in leadership roles for the national accrediting bodies overseeing graduate medical education programs in areas such as colorectal surgery.
 In the area of research and scholarship, division members are also involved in collaboration with basic science researchers in the area of oncogenesis of colon, breast, and pancreatic cancer.
 Ongoing research has also included clinical and outcomes research on a wide range of benign and malignant disease processes.
 Members of the division in the past five years have coauthored more than 100 peer-reviewed publications in medical journals and over 40 book chapters and review articles.
 Division surgeons have been also recognized nationally and internationally in their fields of endeavor, including having received national awards in surgical education and educational scholarship.